-Our relationships with customers, healthcare providers, including physicians, and third-party payors are subject, directly or indirectly, to federal and state healthcare fraud and abuse laws, false claims laws, and other healthcare laws and regulations.
+Our business operations, including our relationships with healthcare providers, including physicians, third-party payors, patients, other customers or organizations in a position to influence current and future business are subject, directly or indirectly, to extensive regulation under healthcare laws.
 If we are unable to comply, or have not fully complied, with such laws, we could face substantial penalties.